-Another person selected for the basic income experiment and interviewed by Helsingin Sanomat was Sini Marttinen, who lives in Helsinki, the capital of Finland.
-4 She had previously studied and worked abroad and as an entrepreneur.
+Another person selected for the basic income experiment and interviewed by Helsingin Sanomat was Sini Marttinen, who lives in Helsinki, the capital of Finland.4 She had previously studied and worked abroad and as an entrepreneur.
 However, she had been looking for a new job for a few months and held the same opinion as Saarenpää.
 The most important effect of basic income was indeed psychological.
 Marttinen said in the interview that "basic income has brought the security that gave me the courage to become an entrepreneur.
 Even if I didn't receive any income [from the company], I could take care of the [financial] duties related to the business [with basic income]."
 Hence, basic income made it possible for Marttinen to start her own business again by giving her financial security for the initial period.

-The recent Finnish experiment was not a test of universal basic income as such, as it targeted only part of the population: those with a long unemployment history.
-However, it tested some of the same phenomena that a UBI experiment would test.
-According to the preliminary results published in February 2019, the surveyed participants of the experiment perceived their health and stress levels to be significantly better than the members of the control group.
-6.7 mentioned testimonials by people who have been part of the basic income experiment(s) raise more fundamental questions than that of how and under which kind of rules social security systems should operate.
+The recent Finnish experiment was not a test of Universal Basic Income as such, as it targeted only part of the population: those with a long unemployment history.5 However, it tested some of the same phenomena that a UBI experiment would test.
+According to the preliminary results published in February 2019, the surveyed participants of the experiment perceived their health and stress levels to be significantly better than did members of the control group.^{6, 7}

 The official goal of the research is to study how basic income affected the employment status of the participants of the trial.
 The preliminary results of the experiment indicate that the basic income recipients neither worked nor earned more than those in the control group.
-However, the above
+However, the above mentioned testimonials by people who have been part of the basic income experiment(s) raise more fundamental questions than that of how and under which kind of rules social security systems should operate.